 '''

 Indexed File Recovery Utility

-Recover1 Version 9.0n.00
+Recover1 Version 12.0n.00

 Index File: master.inx

 Drop File: dropped

 This file has not been marked as needing recovery!

-1024 Minimum Record Length: 126
+Disk Block Size: 1024 Minimum Record Length: 126

-Disk Block Size:

 Disk Block Increment: 1024 Maximum Record Length: 126

-Number of Index Blocks: 120 Number of Records:
+Number of Index Blocks: 120 Number of Records: 100

-100
+Phase: Build Node Blocks

 Estimated Recoverable: 100

-Phase: Build Node Blocks

 Key being processed:

-Records recovered:

 PRIME

 Records recovered:

 100

 Records written to drop file:

 Block being processed:

 120

 Truncate option specified - number of data blocks moved:

-4

 Truncate action successful - new Number of Index Blocks: 112

 Recovery successful.

 '''

-Figure 5: Entering Key Information shows that the KIB of the file has been corrupted, and that key information must be entered for the file to be recovered.
+Figure 5: Entering Key Information shows that the KIB of the file has been corrupted and that key information must be entered for the file to be recovered.
 Key information can be obtained from the output of the Map Indexed File (rmmapinx) utility.
 (Note that the Map Indexed File utility is not included in Relativity; it is available in the RM/COBOL development or runtime system.)
 Underlined characters have been entered by the user.